Meristogenys maryatiae: Description

-Dsitribution
+Distribution

 This species is known from the western slopes of the Crocker Range in Sabah.

 Habitat and conservation

 Meristogenys maryatiae occurs in lowland to lower montane tropical primary and secondary rainforests at elevations of 155–1000 m above sea level; it has also been recorded in a stream running through a rubber plantation.
 Adults have been seen among stones and grass on riverbeds and on rocks in streams; calling males were observed by a wide stream at night.
 Tadpoles have been seen clinging to bare rock in a shallow portion of a swift stream.

 Meristogenys maryatiae is common throughout its known range.
-Although it is probably locally affected by habitat loss, much of the known range is within a well-protcted national park, the Crocker Range National Park; it probably also occurs in the Kinabalu National Park.
+Although it is probably locally affected by habitat loss, much of the known range is within a well-protected national park, the Crocker Range National Park; it probably also occurs in the Kinabalu National Park.
 It is locally collected for food, but this is not considered a threat.